Office of the Chief Financial Officer (OCFO)

 Provides OCFO support for internal human resource management, performance, procurement, budgetary, and other administrative services to ensure OCFO operates efficiently.

 Division of Financial Policy and Compliance

 Develops Department-wide financial policies, procedures, and standards for areas such as travel, cash management, credit management, debt management, and payment activities.
-Acts as liaison with the Office of the Inspector General and the Department's independent auditors.
+Acts as liaison with the Office of Inspector General and the Department's independent auditors.
 Oversees implementation of OMB Circular A-123 Appendix A-D. Prepares and publishes DOL's annual Agency Financial Report (AFR).
-Oversees the DOL's internal control efforts by leading annual assessments of controls for financial systems under OMB Circular A-123, Appendix A. Supports the Department's payment integrity efforts by performing triennial risk assessments, and annual reporting of improper payments and integrity efforts in the AFR under the Improper Payments Information Act of 2002 and OMB Circular A-123, Appendix C. Manages the Department's financial audit resolution and remediation programs, oversees development of management and legal representation letters, and manages internal and external financial scorecard processes.
+Oversees the DOL's internal control efforts by leading annual assessments of controls for financial systems under Circular A-123, Appendix A. Supports the Department's payment integrity efforts by performing triennial risk assessments, and annual reporting of improper payments and integrity efforts in the AFR under the Payment Integrity Information Act of 2019 and Circular A-123, Appendix C. Manages the Department's financial audit resolution and remediation programs, oversees development of management and legal representation letters, and manages internal and external financial scorecard processes.

 Division of Client Financial Management Services